Better together: How finance partnerships improve cash flow

 This is one for the office goers.

-When you’re making coffee in the kitchen or eating lunch in the breakout area, listen to what your colleagues are saying about finance.
-What are people complaining about?
-Which financial process is causing them stress this week?
 The more you pick up on, the better you’ll be at effecting change before you’re asked to.
 It’s this kind of proactive behaviour that will encourage people to come and talk to you if they don’t agree with the way something is being done or have ideas for improvement.

 If you’re a remote worker, why not try an online Q&A to give people a chance to get things off their chest?
 Organise a monthly Zoom meeting with one or two members of the finance team and encourage people to join if there’s anything they’re unsure about.
 The more clarity people have about your processes, the more time you’ll save explaining things to them.
 You could even create a dedicated questions and suggestions channel over Slack or Teams, for example.